rogerGunis/ebaykleinanzeigenautomator/README.md

 Does not use the official ebay-kleinanzeigen classifieds API, but uses Selenide to browse the site and simulate user input.
 (The official API was not available at the time of writing this application.)

-Provides a small console UI to execute the following options:
+Provides a small console UI to execute the following operations:

 * Export all existing small ads from the site to your harddisk
 * Activate all small ads at the site